PCRE2Project/pcre2/doc/html/README.txt

   avoided by linking with libedit (which has a BSD licence) instead.

   Enabling libreadline causes the -lreadline option to be added to the pcre2test build.
-In many operating environments with a sytem-installed readline library this is sufficient.
+In many operating environments with a system-installed readline library this is sufficient.
 However, in some environments (e.g. if an unmodified distribution version of readline is in use), it may be necessary to specify something like LIBS="-lncurses" as well.
 This is